 - Create a new HTTP Transaction sensor and copy the URLs (and for POST requests, the POSTDATA) with the information from the developer tools into the edit fields of PRTG Network Monitor.

 - Check the other settings of the sensor and submit the page.

-Now you should be able to monitor the sequence as desired.
+You should now be able to monitor the sequence as desired.

-IMPORTANT: Be aware that if the sequence you recorded was a shopping cart or any other transactional activity, PRTG will now cause the same purchase or transaction every few minutes if you do not take any measures against this!!!
+IMPORTANT: Be aware that if the sequence you recorded was a shopping cart or any other transactional activity, PRTG will now cause the same purchase or transaction every few minutes if you do not prevent this.